- August 17, 2020

 Chart Patterns Fail

-Like all technical analysis patterns the head and shoulders will not always precede a trend change.
+Like all technical analysis patterns, the head and shoulders will not always precede a trend change.

-• The latter would be confirmed by a price break above the top of the head, similarly for the inverse head and shoulders.
+- The latter would be confirmed by a price break above the top of the head, similarly for the inverse head and shoulders.

-• When the pattern is there it will be as clear as shown in our examples.
+- When the pattern is there it will be as clear as shown in our examples.
 Reversals can also be indicated by other technical patterns so don’t assume you’ll find a head and shoulders at every reversal.

 As a chart pattern, identifying them can be subjective and that is why I prefer to use a higher timeframe such as the daily chart and above for reversal structures such as the head and shoulders.
 I can then use other parts of a trading strategy to take trading opportunities in the new direction.

 Exercise your eyes and mind and start looking for head and shoulder patterns on your charts.
 Once you spot them make your target projections and see how often they are hit.
-You may find that this pattern can be a profitable addition to your trading toolkit or at least provide a strong confirmation for reversals signalled by your current trading system.
+You may find that this pattern can be a profitable addition to your trading toolkit or at least provide strong confirmation for reversals signaled by your current trading system.